 Studio Potters in Stoneware & Porcelain

-Their studio consists of two small workshops and a small area to display their creations.
+Their studio consisted of two small workshops and a small area to display their creations.

-Most of the pots are thrown in porcelain or stoneware on the potter’s wheel.
-However, Alan also makes decorative wall plaques and hand built slab pots.
-Once the pots have been created, Lyn decorates them in glazes and oxides using brush decoration.
-The pots are then fired in an electric kiln to a temperature of 128 degrees C. At this temperature the clay is vitrified and becomes impervious to water.
+Most of the pots were thrown in porcelain or stoneware on the potter’s wheel.
+However, Alan also made decorative wall plaques and hand built slab pots.
+Once the pots had been created, Lyn decorated them in glazes and oxides using brush decoration.
+The pots were then fired in an electric kiln to a temperature of 128 degrees C. At this temperature the clay was vitrified and became impervious to water.

-Alan and Lyn exhibit regularly at Pottery fairs around Britain.
+Alan and Lyn exhibited regularly at Pottery fairs around Britain.